Uragh

 Visited July 1998

-Uragh is probably our favourite circle from the1998 Irish tour, we had little or no prior information on it, and its spectacular nature caught us completely by surprise.
+Uragh is probably our favourite circle from the1998 Irish tour, we had little or no prior information on it as it was not mentioned in Burl (1), we simply noticed the entry on the new Discovery series OS map and went for a look, so its spectacular nature caught us completely by surprise.

 Home ] Up ] What's New ] Scotland ] England ] Wales ] Europe ] Methods ] Us ]